tuzov/os-preparation-ansible/roles/luks-encryption/README.md

 - The encryption process cannot be easily reversed without potential data loss
 - For critical data, consider implementing additional backup strategies
 - The keyfiles are generated automatically and should be securely stored
+- Mounts do not survive reboot as keyfile is located on `/dev/shm`